ilcande/ecommerce-shop-backend/README.md

 ## API Endpoints

+The API provides the following main endpoints for and admin to manage products, parts, options, and configurations and for users to browse and view products.

 ### Public

-The API provides the following main endpoints for and admin to manage products, parts, options, and configurations:

 - `GET /` - Retrieve the API root.
 - `GET /products` - Retrieve all products.